As digital scam artists keep honing their craft to outsmart ecommerce brands, how do you make sure your fraud prevention techniques are robust enough?

 This escalated even further when shoppers started to shift to EMV (Europay, Mastercard, and Visa) cards.
-EMV, a relatively new and more tech-advanced variant of payment card, was designed to offer greater counterfeit security during in-store transactions.
+EMV, a commonly used variant of payment card, was designed to offer greater counterfeit security during in-store transactions.

 It’s clear that ecommerce fraud is a growing concern, and the fact that many companies are at a loss on fraud prevention is making this problem even worse.
 This predicament stems largely out of a massive knowledge gap.